Physical Spirituality

 Part II : Modes of Meaning

 The phenomena you encounter will have meaning for you.
-They may be meaningful because they are useful, interesting, beautiful, valuable or even scary, but some of their meaning will spring from the connective and architective features of their interactions.
-For example, you may find value in having a unique identity or in having things separate from each other - which arise from architectivity - or you may get pleasure from the flow and interference of a wave play like music - which arise from connectivity; or you may find both kinds of meaning in a compound phenomenon.
+They may be meaningful because they are useful, interesting, beautiful, valuable or even scary, but some of their meaning will spring from their connective and architective features.
+I use the term serial meaning to denote the contribution of connectivity and architectivity to the meaning of things.

 As I sit and write I happen to look up and notice some passing clouds and feel the breeze on my face through the open window - I momentarily skip into the connective mode of serial meaning from the architective activity of arranging words on a page.